ChrisGreene-Chuboe/stk-app-sql/test/templates/README.md

 - **template-pattern.template.nu** - If table has `is_template` column
 - **header-line-pattern.template.nu** - For modules with header-line relationships
 - **parent-child-pattern.template.nu** - If table has `parent_uu` column
+- **foreign-key-pattern.template.nu** - If table has foreign key columns to other tables

 ## Example: Creating test for new "contract" module